mohanmca/sample_client/Readme.md

 How play the words container, docker and Kubernetes together?

-1. Containers were nothing but basic namespace and process level isoloation in Linux, it was initially implemented using c-groups by google
-1. Docker provided higher level APIs and CLI and Provided a way of to pack everything required to run a process, later many other implementation were introduced, Now containers were standardized and supported by default in Linux
-1. Containers across the system should be co-ordinated for distributed systems, despite there were docker-swarm, mesos and kubernetes were competing in this space
-1. K8S emerged as industry standard and supported by multiple cloud vendors.
+Containers were nothing but basic namespace process level isolation inside Linux, it was initially implemented using c-groups by google.
+Docker provided higher level APIs and CLI and Provided a way of to pack everything required to run a process, later many other implementation were introduced, containers are now standardized and supported by default in Linux.
+Containers across the system should be co-ordinated for distributed systems, despite there were docker-swarm, mesos and kubernetes were competing in this space.
+K8S emerged as industry standard and supported by multiple cloud vendors.
     1. Two famous commercial vendor that supports hybrid implementations are RedHat OpenShift and Pivotal CloudFoundry
     1. Apache Mesos already died, and Docker swarm still being used rarely for local development setups
-1.

 ```